Ohio State Medical Board

 Example

-A patient complained that a surgeon had, among other things, falsified the records a long time after the operation.
+A patient complained to the state medical board of Ohio that a surgeon had, among other things, falsified her records a long time after the operation.
 Under oath, in front of lawyers and a court reporter, the surgeon admitted to doing this (I have a copy of the transcript).
-The patient presented that to the state medical board and they said that they didn't believe that he did that.
-She pointed out that he said that he did.
-They said he must have been lying because they didn't believe he did it.
+The patient presented that to the state medical board.
+The board said that they didn’t believe that he did that.
+She pointed out that he said that he did, and that he said it in a deposition under oath.
+They said he must have been lying because they didn’t believe he did it.

 I went through all the disciplinary actions of the Ohio State Medical Board for one year and found no disciplinary actions that resulted from the complaints of patients.
 They resulted from things like getting too many DUIs or failing to maintain continuing education requirements or trafficing in narcotics and getting caught by the police.

-That their disciplinary actions do not result from complaints filed by patients is hidden by lumping all of the disciplinary actions together.
+That their disciplinary actions do not result from complaints filed by patients is hidden by lumping all of the disciplinary actions together as though some of the actions resulted from concerns reported by patients.

 State medical boards are not in the business of protecting patients.
 They are in the business of advocating for caregivers.
-They discipline health care professionals only when put in the position of having no other choice.
-Until then, they work to find ways around it.
+They discipline health care professionals only when put in a position in which they have no other choice.
+Until then, they find ways around it.

-Imagining that state medical boards can represent both the interests of health care professionals and of patients at the same time is naive.
-When things go wrong those interests are in competition.
+When things go wrong in medicine the interests of patients and providers are in conflict.
 Both sides need advocates.
 Medical boards side with the people they always have represented.
-Efforts to make medical boards more attentive to the interests of patients are unrealistic and misinformed and do a disservice to patients.
+Efforts to make medical boards more attentive to the interests of patients are unrealistic and misinformed.
 Patients need their own board representing them.

 Back - - - - - - - - - - - - Next